 - Thoroughly wash the exterior of your RV and wax.

-- Wash the awning with an awning cleaner.
+- Clean the awning rollout and the awning fabric with an awning cleaner.
 Let it dry completely before you roll it up.

 Below is a video showing the winterization of a typical travel trailer.